w3c/wai-media-guide/audio-description.md

 {% include box.html type="end" %}
 {:/}

+## Terminology

+Audio description is called "described video" in some areas, such as Canada.

+This page uses "described video" in some places as a shortened form of "a video that includes audio description of the visual information".

-## Scope and Terminology
+## Scope

 This page addresses common types of videos designed for the web such as instructional videos, training videos, recordings of presentations, and such.

 It does **not** address all the issues around full-feature movies, television shows, and such.

-Audio description is called "described video" in some areas, such as Canada.

 ## What Description to Provide for My Video?
 First, figure out answers to these questions: